 CONSERVATION MONITORING HAS BEGUN AGAIN!
-COME SEE CONSERVED LANDS IN LEE!
-EVERY WEDNESDAY MORNING Residents are invited to join members of the Conservation Commission any Wednesday morning from now until early fall while they conduct site walks on the Town's conserved properties.
+COME SEE CONSERVED LANDS IN LEE EVERY WEDNESDAY MORNING From now until early fall join the Conservation Commission on Wednesday mornings while they conduct site walks on the Town's conserved properties.
 Some of these lands are owned by the Town, but most of them are privately owned and protected in perpetuity with a conservation easement.
 If you'd like to participate, call the Town Secretary, Denise Duval, at 659-5414.
 Meet in the Town Hall parking lot at 8:45 a.m., dressed for walking in the woods.
 Standard precautions for ticks & mosquitoes are advised.
 Walks take 11⁄2-2 hrs.